ajwad-shaikh/GitStat/README.md

 # GitStat

-> An API that serves top forked repositories and most active committees on them from any organizations
+> An API that serves the ✨ top ✨ forked repositories and the most active 👩‍💻 committees 👨‍💻 on them from an organization on GitHub.

 ### Try the API on Heroku now!